pratikpakhale/react-todo-app/README.md

 ## Overview

-A simple Todo app build with React!
+A simple Todo app built with React!

 ## Live At